netdata/netdata/docs/netdata-agent/configuration/README.md

 > **Info**
 >
-> You can also **dynamically configure** any Agent on your Space through Netdata Cloud.
-Check the [Dynamic Configuration Manager](/docs/netdata-agent/configuration/dynamic-configuration.md) documentation for more details.
+> Netdata Cloud lets you configure Agents on the fly.
+Check the [Dynamic Configuration Manager](/docs/netdata-agent/configuration/dynamic-configuration.md) documentation for details.

 The main Netdata Agent configuration is `netdata.conf`.